pramnora/LinuxMint-OS/README.md

 threfore, I decided to load Linux Mint OS, first;
 whereas the use of Ubuntu LTS can wait until, later on.

+My own experience so far...is that Linux Mint...works pretty much like using Ubuntu LTS.
+The fact that it's a GUI...also, makes it much easier/and, more instinctive to use
+that having to use a CLI.

 -----

 ## Links